KyawLynnThu/Library-Catalogue-System/README.md

 # Library Catalogue System

 This README file provides an overview of Library Catalogue System API.
 Tech Stacks: NodeJS, Express, MySQL with Sequelize ORM.
+Can find system ERD, WorkFlow & Postman collection at root Dir.

 ## Features

 - **Admin Operations:**
   - Authentication (Login/Logout)
   - Management of categories, authors, and books
-  - Borrowing actions for members
+  - Borrowing/Retun actions for members
   - Search member data
-  - Search book by filter (by books, by category, by author)
+  - Search book by search and filter (by books, by category, by author, by catalogueId)
   - User approval/rejection

 - **User Operations:**